Containerization

 )

-Environment variables can reference other environment variables by using the ${VAR_NAME} syntax.
-ZenML will substitute these at runtime.
+Environment variables can reference other environment variables set in your client environment by using the `${VAR_NAME}` syntax.
+ZenML will substitute these before building the images.

 ZenML automatically reuses Docker builds when possible to save time and resources: